 - the state machine of the SafetyProvider has a low number of states, and thus very low memory demands,

-The properties of simple unicast are also valid for safety multicast: different sets of consumers can connect to SafetyProviders at different times, and new consumers can be introduced into the system without having to reconfigure the SafetyProvider instances.
-As all SafetyProvider instances send the same safety application data (same data source), it is irrelevant from a safety point of view to which SafetyProvider instance a given SafetyConsumer is connected.
+The properties of simple unicast are also valid for safety multicast; different sets of consumers can connect to SafetyProviders at different times, and new SafetyConsumers can be introduced into the system without having to reconfigure the SafetyProvider instances.
+As all SafetyProvider instances send the same safety application data (the same data source), it is irrelevant from a safety point of view to which SafetyProvider instance a given SafetyConsumer is connected.
 Thus, all SafetyProvider instances can be parametrized with the same set of IDs for the SafetyProvider.